Harvey vs Spellbook: AI Legal Tools Compared (2026)

 Harvey offers organizational customization at the enterprise level.
 Large firms can train Harvey on their own document libraries, create custom workflows, and build firm-specific capabilities.
 This is a significant investment but produces AI that understands a firm's specific practice areas, precedent documents, and risk preferences.

 Spellbook offers lighter customization through user preferences and template libraries.
-Individual lawyers can configure their settings, but the depth of organizational customization is not comparable to what Harvey offers.
+Individual lawyers can configure their settings; as of our August 2026 review, firm-wide customization of the depth Harvey markets is not part of its published feature set.

 Pricing